Yan Gomes Player Props: Cubs vs. Cardinals

-Yan Gomes -- hitting .267 with two triples, two walks and six RBI in his past 10 games -- will be in action for the Chicago Cubs against the St. Louis Cardinals, with Miles Mikolas on the mound, on July 22 at 2:20 PM ET.
+The Chicago Cubs, including Yan Gomes (batting .290 in his past 10 games, with two triples, two walks and six RBI), take on starter Jordan Montgomery and the St. Louis Cardinals at Wrigley Field, Sunday at 2:20 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Cardinals.
+He had a one-hit showing in his last game (1-for-5) against the Cardinals.

 Yan Gomes Game Info & Props vs. the Cardinals